 The Kobe 10 Elite is also a supportive shoe.
-While it doesn’t provide tank-like support a LeBron shoe would, for those looking for low-key protection with comfort and mobility in mind, these got just that.
+While it doesn’t provide tank-like support a LeBron shoe would, for those looking for low-profile protection with comfort and mobility in mind, these got just that.

 So what happens when the ankle area flexes so much?
 You guessed it once again.
 It becomes a nightmare to put on.
-I think these were a bit easier to deal with than the UA Clutchfit Drive Highlight 2 but still something that haunts me when I think about it.
+I think these were a bit easier to deal with than the Clutchfit Drive Highlight 2 but still something that haunts me when I think about it.

-The traction on these is phenomenal as mentioned earlier but nothing’s ever perfect.
+The traction on these is phenomenal as I mentioned earlier but nothing’s ever perfect.
 The rubber used here seems to be catering mainly towards indoor play.
 Don’t expect these to last long outside.